-Public good Heritage generates significant public good.
+Heritage generates significant public good.
 It supports regional growth, improves our wellbeing, regenerates communities by creating pride in place, and supports long-term environmental sustainability through repair and reuse.
-Heritage is at the heart of communities from industrial heartlands to rural parishes - 80% of people think local heritage makes living in their area better (4).
-TO REALISE THE POWER OF HERITAGE, WE CALL ON ALL POLITICAL PARTIES TO: Support community cohesion and put heritage at the heart of regeneration by: Investing in and empowering councils and communities so they can protect and make the most of heritage locally.
-This should include support for targeted regeneration schemes, removing permitted development on demolition, incentivising reuse, and embedding culture-led regeneration and community ownership in future housing and community strategies.
-Embed the historic environment in nature recovery and net zero strategies by: Ensuring Environmental Land Management schemes (ELMS) provide robust long-term funding to land managers of at least £4.4bn a year (which includes delivering heritage outcomes on an equal footing), reforming EPCs, and bringing forward skills training, funding, standards, and advice in a National Retrofit Strategy.
-Reform the tax regime to promote long-term sustainable growth by:
+Heritage is at the heart of communities from industrial heartlands to rural parishes - 80% of people think local heritage makes living in their area better, and 75% say the government has a moral duty to protect it (4).

+TO REALISE THE POWER OF HERITAGE, WE CALL ON ALL POLITICAL PARTIES TO:

+- Support community cohesion and put heritage at the heart of regeneration by: - Investing in and empowering councils and communities so they can protect and make the most of heritage locally.
+This should include support for targeted regeneration schemes, removing permitted development on demolition, incentivising reuse, and embedding culture-led regeneration and community ownership in future housing and community strategies. - Embed the historic environment in nature recovery and net zero strategies by: - 2 Ensuring Environmental Land Management schemes (ELMS) provide robust long-term funding to land managers of at least £4.4bn a year (delivering heritage outcomes on an equal footing), reforming EPCs, and bringing forward skills training, funding, standards, and advice in a National Retrofit Strategy. - Reform the tax regime to promote long-term sustainable growth by: